cfourney/OpenHarmony/README.md

 Although not fully supported, you can get most of the autocompletion features to work by adding the following lines to a `jsconfig.json` file placed at the root of your working folder.
 The paths need to be relative which means the openHarmony source code must be placed directly in your developping environnement.

-For example, if your working folder contains the openHarmony source in a folder called `OpenHarmony` and your working scripts in a folder called `myScripts`, add these lines to the file:
+For example, if your working folder contains the openHarmony source in a folder called `OpenHarmony` and your working scripts in a folder called `myScripts`, place the `jsconfig.json` file at the root of the folder and add these lines to the file:

 ```javascript
 {